hudaSharings/angular-matgrid/README.md

 #### development in Progress
       1.Grouping
-      2.Global Setting option to configure the grid 3.Options to Server Side Configurable
+      2.Global Setting option to configure the grid 3.Options for Server Side Configurable